When to Go to Portland, Oregon: Weather Guide by Season & Month

 Portland June

-The weather in Portland can still be unpredictable in June, and the temperature drops when you’re out of the sun.
+From our experience, the weather in Portland can still be unpredictable in June, and the temperature drops when you’re out of the sun.
 Make sure to pack for all weather and bring lots of layers.
 Nobody wants to miss out on the outdoor fun because they got too cold!

 July